mjbright/mjbright.github.io/Pygre/2014/2014-Mar-27-LightWeightVirtualizationWithDocker/Slides.md

 REST API [2]
 ========================

-Can be done locally on command-line via the special character socket device:
+Can also be done locally on command-line via the special character socket device:
     /var/run/docker.sock

 e.g.